Leveraging Posture to Enhance Nonverbal Communication

 Overall, paying attention to nonverbal communication signals complements verbal exchanges and enriches overall communication effectiveness.
 By honing the ability to decode and utilize these cues appropriately, individuals can enhance their communication skills, build rapport with others, and cultivate stronger relationships in both personal and professional spheres.

-See also Understanding and Respecting Cultural Norms in Global Communication
+See also Emotional Intelligence in Communication

 Cultural Differences in Posture